Garics2000/ui-test/README.md

 # TeamCity UI Automation test task
-There've been automated following E2E scenarios which are supposed to be good candidates for smoke test regression to be executed on regular basis:
+There've been automated following E2E scenarios which are supposed to be good candidates for smoke test regression supposed to be executed on regular basis:
 - **Basic setup workflow** (a scenario with embedded database);
 - **General build workflow** (a scenario triggering build with result verification);